tbranyen/backbone.layoutmanager/README.md

 });
 ```

-If you are planning on using the exact `render` method above, you can
+If you are using the default `render` method above, you can simply omit it and
-simply omit it and the LayoutManager will add it for you.
+LayoutManager will add it for you.

 ``` javascript
 var LoginView = Backbone.View.extend({